When you log in to the usage analytics dashboard of your company’s IT system, what story do the numbers tell?

 Therefore, a deeper understanding of digital adoption must be gauged by using things like employee surveys or analyzing the number of tickets your IT helpdesk receives.

-Five big problems with digital adoption in 2021
+Five big challenges with digital adoption in 2022

 The coronavirus pandemic is likely to affect offices for most of the rest of the year and work from home will remain a prominent (or even permanent) feature of workplaces for years to come.
 Remote workers inevitably have less direct access to support and help - they cannot just turn to the person at the next desk to clarify how to use a feature of your digital platform.
 Unless companies offer more support in the flow of work, employees will continue to struggle to use IT proficiently while working from home.